 Are NFTs taxable?

-However according to IRS guidance, any crypto-to-crypto transaction is a taxable event.
-Thus, all of the following NFT activities are taxable capital gain/loss events for hobbyists:
+According to IRS guidance, any crypto-to-crypto transaction is a taxable event.
+The following NFT activities are taxable capital gain/loss events for hobbyists:

 Purchasing an NFT with cryptocurrency

 Selling or otherwise disposing of an NFT for a fungible cryptocurrency

 That noted NFT tax rules change if you professionally create or trade NFTs.
 In this case, many transactions will be considered ordinary income and the usual tax rules on income apply.